xpack/web-doxygen/website/docs/api/files/src-singlecomment-h.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Helper for implemented the -c option of doxygen, which produces HTML output for a given doxygen formatted string. <a href="#afa8b573ab4211ba39d821652cc1085e2">More...</a></p>
+Helper for implemented the -c option of doxygen, which produces HTML output for a given doxygen formatted string. <a href="#afa8b573ab4211ba39d821652cc1085e2">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">